kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 The PySpark Iris starter uses a default 80-20 ratio of training data to test data when training the classifier.
 In this section, you will change this ratio to 70-30 by locally editing your project, then run the modified project on Databricks to observe the difference.

 Open the file `<project_root>/conf/parameters.yml` in your local environment.
-Edit the line `train_fraction: 0.8` to `train_fraction 0.7`.
+Edit the line `train_fraction: 0.8` to `train_fraction: 0.7` and save your changes.
 Look in the terminal where `dbx sync` is running, you should see it automatically sync your changes with your Databricks repo:

 ```bash
 ...